Close Menu

 Suscríbirse

 Now, several decades later and after a long period of silence, the saga returns with force under the title Shinobi: Art of Vengeance.
 This new chapter not only seeks to revive nostalgia but also demonstrate that the franchise still has a lot to offer today.
-SEGA, in collaboration with Lizardcube studio, has opted to bring back Joe Musashi and the essence of the series, but adapted to modern times.
-Today, we tell you everything you need to know about this eagerly awaited return.
+SEGA, in collaboration with Lizardcube studio, has bet on bringing back Joe Musashi and the essence of the series, but adapted to modern times.
+Today we tell you everything you need to know about this expected return.

 A classic has returned and reaffirms the year of the Ninja - ¡Comparte!